kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 ### Flavors and borrowing semantics

-When borrowing, Kueue satisfies the following semantics:
+When borrowing, Kueue satisfies the following admission semantics:

-- When assigning flavors, Kueue goes through the list of flavors in `.spec.resources[*].flavors`.
-For each flavor, Kueue attempts to fit the workload using the min quota of the ClusterQueue or the unused min quota of other ClusterQueues in the cohort, up to the max quota of the ClusterQueue.
+- When assigning flavors, Kueue goes through the list of flavors in the ClusterQueue's `.spec.resources[*].flavors`.
+For each flavor, Kueue attempts to fit a Workload's pod set using the `min` quota of the ClusterQueue or the unused `min` quota of other ClusterQueues in the cohort, up to the `max` quota of the ClusterQueue.
 If the workload doesn't fit, Kueue proceeds evaluating the next flavor in the list.
-- Borrowing happens per-flavor.
-A ClusterQueue can only borrow quota of flavors it defines.
+- A ClusterQueue can only borrow quota of flavors it defines and it can only borrow quota for one flavor.

-### Example
+### Borrowing example

 Assume you created the following two ClusterQueues: